w3c/mediacapture-image/ptz-explainer.md

   };
 }

-// [NEW] If the camera supports tilt motion, let the user control it. if ("tilt" in capabilities) {
+// [NEW] Let the user control the camera tilt motion if the camera supports it
+// and user granted access.
+if ("tilt" in capabilities) {
-  // similar to pan motion above.
+  // similar to the pan motion above.
 }
 ```